shivanshdave/2020-432/README.md

 - Tuesdays and Thursdays from 1 PM to 2:15 PM in Room **E321-323** in the Robbins Building at the School of Medicine.
 - Classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
 Our first session will be on Tuesday **2020-01-14**.

-### Contacting Us

-- After the first class, most questions and other feedback should be sent to Dr. Love and the Teaching Assistants via email: `431-help at case dot edu`.
-- Prior to the first class, or to contact Dr. Love individually, email `thomas dot love at case dot edu`.

-## What Should I Do Prior to the First Class?

-1. **Buy The Art of Statistics: How to Learn from Data** by David Spiegelhalter.
-    - We'll read the entire book this Spring, but I encourage you to read Chapters 1-5 soon.
-    - The book is available online for less than $25 in hardcover, and less than $20 as an e-book.
-[Amazon link](https://www.amazon.com/Art-Statistics-How-Learn-Data/dp/1541618513).
-    - Here's [the book's website](https://dspiegel29.github.io/ArtofStatistics/) which contains code, corrections and other materials.

-2. **Install the Software**: Install R (version 3.6.2 or later) and RStudio (version 1.2.5033 or later) and some necessary R packages.
-[Details here](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).

-3. Materials will continue to appear on the web in fits and starts all semester.
-Take a look at what's already up.

 ## Key Links

-### Available Now

 - The [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) serves as the final word for all deadlines and provides links for all classes and deliverables.
     - Each Class has an associated README page ([here's Class 1](https://github.com/THOMASELOVE/2020-432/tree/master/classes/class01)) linked from the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).